 Open source – Self hosted / Managed

-In the last 5 years importance of data has grown a lot and with it a lot of new open source projects were either created or made available by bigger companies.
-Most of the new products are centered around data processing, storage and management, but there are 2 major ones, tailored for clickstream data collection as well:
+In the last 5 years, the importance of data has grown a lot and with it, a lot of new open source projects were either created or made available by bigger companies.
+Most of the new products are centered around data processing, storage, and management, but there are 2 major ones, tailored for clickstream data collection as well:

-- Track – capture event and send it to collector
+- Track – capture an event and send it to the collector

-- Collect – receive event and save it in raw event store
+- Collect – receive event and save it in a raw event store

-- Enrich – process, validate, enrich event with extra data and send for storing to data warehouse
+- Enrich – process, validate, enrich the event with extra data and send for storing to a data warehouse

 - Store – save valid events to a cloud data warehouse